opengeospatial/bblocks/generateddocs/markdown/geo/json-fg/featureCollection/index.md

 OGC Features and Geometries JSON (JSON-FG) extends GeoJSON to support a limited set of additional capabilities that are out-of-scope for GeoJSON, but that are essential or important for a variety of use cases involving feature data.
+A **feature collection** contains a set of features from a dataset.

 Information that can be represented as GeoJSON is encoded as GeoJSON.
 Additional information is mainly encoded in additional top-level members of GeoJSON objects.
 The members use keys that do not conflict with GeoJSON including the